oyuriramalho/simple-restaurant-menu/README.md

 # simple-restaurant-menu
-A simple menu with just HTML &amp; CSS to fix knowledge
+A simple menu with just HTML and CSS to fix knowledge Learning on RpcketSeat's 3rd edition of Explorer